You can make a difference...

 Also Sam Fox Music lists the title "March of The Years"

-which is not credited to either composer; Production
+which is not credited to either writer; Production

 music by Bill Loose and Harry Bluestone was at one point